RiverUp/networkTR/LabReport.md

 3. One.
 They contained ServerName, Type, Class, Time to live, Date length and Cname.

 ## <font color=Crimson>Wireshark_UDP</font>
+### Abstract
+take a look at the UDP transport protocol
+### Procedures
+1. Start capturing packets in Wireshark
+2. Stop packet capture, set the packet filter so that Wireshark only displays the UDP packets sent and received at the host.
+3. pick one of these UDP packets and expand the UDP fields in the details window.
+### Results
 1. There are 4 fields and they are Source Port, Destination Port, Length and Checksum.
    ![udp1](udp1.png)
 2. There are four header fields and each of them occupies 2 bytes.
 So, totally, its length is 8 bytes.